18 Top-Rated Places to Visit in Europe in Summer

 Lindos Village, Rhodes

-If you're searching for a gorgeous backdrop to your summer vacay, look no further than the breathtaking Rhodes in Greece.
-Pristine beaches line the shore of this historic masterpiece, the largest of the Dodecanese Islands, while the town rises above, abloom in vibrant colors, the scent of food so delicious, you'll want to snack all day long.
+If you're searching for gorgeous scenery and fascinating sights, look no further than Rhodes Town in Greece.
+Pristine beaches line the shore of this historic masterpiece, the largest of the Dodecanese Islands, while the town rises above, abloom in vibrant colors.

-The UNESCO-listed Old Town is a delightful maze of winding streets, hidden alleyways, and dramatic architecture dating back to beyond the Byzantine era.
-It is housed within a crescent-shaped fort and is the place to be for those looking for shops and restaurants.
+The UNESCO-listed Old Town is a delightful maze of winding streets, hidden alleyways, and dramatic architecture dating back to the Byzantine era.
+It is housed within a crescent-shaped fort and packed with shops and restaurants.
 This is also where you'll find the majestic Palace of the Grand Masters.
 The area can get quite crowded during the summer months, so be warned.

-Lindos lies a short way from Rhodes, and is home to an archeological site and the iconic Acropolis of Lindos.
+Lindos lies a short way from Rhodes.
+One of the top tourist attractions of Greece, this picturesque village is home to an archeological site and the iconic Acropolis of Lindos.